nyario/Practical-Machine-Learning-Project-Activity-Recognition/README.md

 ## 📌 How to run

 Open PML_project.Rmd in RStudio and click Knit to HTML.
+Finish